brownerd/cascadr/README.md

 # Cascadr

-This little AppleScript App will Cascade Google Chrome windows only.
+**This is a simple OSX App that will Cascade any application's windows.**

 I typically have a ton of windows open at the same time.
 After resizing these manually for years, I hacked the scripts below to create an AppleScript to do the window cascading for me.